phnx-im/infra/app/README.md

 - `ScreenView` is a root widget in the navigation without any providers.
 - `Screen` wraps a `ScreenView` and creates all required providers.
 This is the actual class used in the navigation stack.
+- `Pane` is a widget that is used in large screen layout and divide the screen into smaller sections.